brucontrol/docs/docs/element-templates/element-template-developer-guide.md

 ### The shadowing trap in ui-controls.json

 Defining a property in ui-controls.json makes BruControl treat it as a **static user-defined setting**.
-If that property name is also a **native** property of the element (e.g. `value` on an analog input or 1-Wire sensor), your config entry **shadows** the live hardware value — the template will receive the stored config value instead of the live sensor reading.
-To let hardware/element data pass through, **omit native properties from ui-controls.json**.
-Only include template-specific options (colors, labels, visibility, display ranges, etc.).
-See [Section 4](#4-uicontrols-schema-ui-controlsjson).
+If that property name is also a **native** property of the element (e.g. `value` on an analog input or 1-Wire sensor), the server **strips** it from `Properties` so the live value passes through.
+However, for `generic` elements (which have no native properties), all ui-controls keys become custom properties.
+This dual behavior is intentional — see [Section 7: Multi-Type Templates](#7-multi-type-templates-native-vs-custom-properties) for the full explanation and design patterns.

 ### Method registration vs. property assignment